lmendezotero/Postgraduate-Project/README.md

 # House Prices Prediction Project 🚀
-A repository to show XXXX about the Final Project of the Data Science Postgraduate Course in the University of Barcelona.
+A repository to show the XXX of the Final Project of the Data Science Postgraduate Course in the University of Barcelona.

 ## Authors ✒️